 Our Story

-And, in 2023, after paying several visits and experiencing the rising innovation ecosystem forming in Bowling Green, Innovation Engine co-founder Amanda Havard–a longtime collaborator and former client of Ford’s–moved to Bowling Green to establish her next set of companies.
+And, in 2023, after paying several visits and experiencing the rising innovation ecosystem forming in Bowling Green, founding partner Amanda Havard–a longtime collaborator and former client of Ford’s–moved to Bowling Green to establish her next set of companies.

 In various combinations, the trio began working together on various innovation ecosystem projects in the region and–in 2024–established Innovation Engine to formalize the emerging processes that the founding team uncovered as they combined their knowledge and approaches of leading innovation initiatives across a diverse range of clients.